 This was easily my most emotionally challenging month of intern year to date.
 I watched patients receive life-saving organ transplants.
 I pronounced patients dead (and when I finally regained myself, I had to do it again… and again).
 I did bronchoscopies and arterial/central line placements.
 I worked with well-reputed physicians, residents, nurses, and ancillary staff members.
 And I remembered why I went into this field in the first place.

 My co-residents frequently commented: “Hey, I saw your note on John Doe was started at 3:45 AM.
 WHAT THE HECK?!”
-The fact is, even on my inpatient wards month, I simply cannot separate work from home.
-It’s one of the reasons I went into anesthesia (LACK of continuity), but it’s something which makes me heavily vested in my patients’ outcomes and daily progress.
+The fact is, even on my inpatient wards month, I cannot separate work from home.
+It’s one of the reasons I went into anesthesia (LACK of continuity), but it’s something that makes me heavily vested in my patients’ outcomes and daily progress.

 Much of the month went into treating the extremes of pathology and consequently learning about life-sustaining measures like mechanical ventilation, continuous renal replacement therapy, and vasopressors (hooray for Levophed and vasopressin).
 I also picked up some simple pearls like: